 24 Sep Protecting Your Chinese Trademark

-As the Chinese language is fundamentally different from Latin, businesses planning to tackle the Chinese market must have a Chinese version of their trademarksespecially when the goods are exported to China and Taiwan.
-It is always important to select the appropriate Chinese equivalent of the original trademark when you want to enter one of those countries Hence a few aspect in trademark selection need to be considered – amongst others are the translation, transliteration and a combination of both as well as its meaning.
+As the Chinese language is fundamentally different from Latin, businesses planning to tackle the Chinese market must have a Chinese version of their trademarks especially when the goods are exported to China and Taiwan.
+It is always important to select the appropriate Chinese equivalent of the original trademark when you want to enter one of those countries Hence a few aspects in trademark selection need to be considered – amongst others are the translation, transliteration, and a combination of both as well as its meaning.

 One great challenge that brand owners will face would be deciding which version of the Chinese language to use – simplified or traditional version and they would be concerned about whether the registration of simplified version will extend to the traditional version as well.

 In the Chinese language, pronunciations play a vital part as the consumers from different regions of the Chinese countries may pronounce words differently, in accordance to their local dialects such as Hokkien or Teow Chew.
 Some elegant terms in Mandarin may even be different or give negative impressions when spoken in other dialects.